Constraints on baryon-number-violating top-quark operators in standard model effective field theory

 \Sec{Discussion and conclusions.} Violation of Baryon Number has not yet been observed.
 Direct searches for BNV involving top operators at colliders, such as those studied in Ref.~\cite{PhysRevLett.132.241802}, have achieved remarkable precision and can be regarded as rigorous tests of SM symmetries.
 However, a different question is whether a nonzero result is expected in a general BSM scenario, considering the stringent low-energy bounds from nucleon decay lifetimes.
-The purpose of this letter has been to explore this question in a model-independent manner.
+The purpose of this work has been to explore this question in a model-independent manner.

 Lagrangians with operators of dimension greater than four naturally arise in generic SM extensions once the heavy degrees of freedom are integrated out.
 These extensions are generally described by the SMEFT framework, which includes operators involving top quarks.
 On the other hand, nucleon decays are low-energy processes governed by the LEFT, which does not include top-quark operators.
 However, the presence of top-quark operators in the SMEFT Lagrangian induces LEFT operators with some degree of suppression.

-We find that, in general, the flavor basis in which the up Yukawa matrix is diagonal at the electroweak scale leads to less stringent indirect bounds on top operators.
+We take the flavor basis in which the up Yukawa matrix is diagonal at the electroweak scale, thus avoiding tree-level conversion of $t_R$ into light quarks.
+Taking the same up-type Yukawa matrix diagonal at 1~TeV, or taking the new physics scale as large as 100~TeV, would only change our estimated bounds by $\mathcal{O}(1)$ factors.
+On the other hand, choosing a much higher scale would lead to even stronger indirect bounds.
 Within this setup, we conducted a comprehensive analysis using the current state-of-the-art methods to evaluate the low-energy impact of these operators, originated from new-physics dynamics at the TeV scale.
 Our findings show that the flavor-to-mass basis rotation, combined with one-loop SMEFT running effects (which are universal and thus independent of the UV dynamics), is sufficient to set experimental bounds on all top-quark operators.
-These bounds are many orders of magnitude more constraining than those obtained from direct searches.
+These bounds are typically 20 orders of magnitude more constraining than those obtained from direct searches.

 Our results should not be interpreted as a definitive no-go theorem, as we have not conducted (and cannot conduct, given current experimental and especially theoretical limitations) a global fit that accounts for all possible operators and effects.
 In this context, redundancy plays an important role, and precision tests of fundamental SM symmetries, such as those in Ref.~\cite{PhysRevLett.132.241802}, are always valuable.